jcolag/silver-bat-01-seeking-refuge/text/07-entrance.md

 "Oh, I definitely know what you mean, sir, and thanks for the heads up," Chakladar offers, but the guard is already back checking his text messages.
 If Flint wasn't scum that actively goes out of his way to undermine the strength of democratic institutions or if Nick didn't seem to be offended that he's not quite on the right side of history, I'd probably complain about the weak work ethic in the organization's employees.
 To be fair, it's not like there are many employers in the area that aren't Flint or subsidiaries.

 Regardless, we walk the remaining length of the hall, unable to see beyond the windowless doors, this far in.
 A group of guards passes us from the opposite direction, barely paying us any attention.
 Normally, that would be a good thing, but not here.
 I briefly struggle and push Fāng enough to get them to focus, giving Verheyen the opportunity to quickly step to the side and pick the rear-most guard's pocket to grab his security key-card.
 Fāng smacks me in the shoulder with his weapon to force me down to my knees---a surprisingly good shot from someone who makes such a big deal about not being a fighter---and I raise my arms in surrender before the other guards decide to help.
-They see that I'm back under control and we all move on.
+They see that I'm back under control, and we all move on.

 We finally reach the interrogation room, two doors up from the enormous steel door separating this wing from Flint's Fiery Cross and GORGON activities.
 As we enter, making sure nobody is looking in our direction, Verheyen silently vaults up the edge of the door to the overhead lighting.
 She adds a small transformer to the circuit that increases the brightness on the fixture, ideally making any guards slightly less likely to scrutinize anything strange they might see in this direction; thank goodness for harsh fluorescent lighting.
 When Verheyen comes back down, she has a GORGON-issued pistol in her hand, presumably left in the lighting fixture by one of our adversaries who wanted to stay undercover at Flint.

 I backtrack quickly to the last intersection and close their acrylic glass gate, hoping to muffle any sound that might come out of the work ahead of us.

 Inside the interrogation room, we set up our temporary base of operations, Fāng already laying out several computers of various sorts.
 I change out of my jumpsuit and into a uniform.
 We can't be entirely sure that the same uniforms are used on both sides of the big door, but better to look like we're just in the wrong part of the building than to stick out like a sore thumb in 1940s GORGON regalia or similar nonsense.
 In one case, we can at least apologize and beg anybody who spots us to not report us while we retreat.
-In the other case, we look like a paramilitary assault team wearing what might very well be an outdated costume, which would be spectacularly likely to get us shot.
+In the other case, we look like a paramilitary assault team wearing what might well be an outdated costume, which would be spectacularly likely to get us shot.
 So, it's not like there's any pressure, here.

 "Tè, can you get us any information on the other side of that door, out there?"
 I probably already know the answer, but I wouldn't mind being pleasantly surprised.
 Regardless, Fāng is already prepared for the question.

 "No, boss.
 It looks like the walls are all lined with metal sheets.
-The other side might as well be stashed inside of a Faraday cage."
+The other side might as well be stashed inside a Faraday cage."

 "Hm.
 Alexia, is there any chance your bag of tricks has something that can cut through metal sheets?"